novice9/Multi-thread-Web-Crawler/README.md

 Crawl wiki pages and extract articles:

-- Handler HTTP request with urllib, overload to handle redirection
+- Handler HTTP request with urllib
-- Parse hypertext with Beautiful soup, only interest in articles and links
+- Parse hypertext with Beautiful Soup
 - Instantiate 3 threads with locker to crawl wiki pages
 - thread_?.txt are the sample results

+To run: (Need python version 3.6.1 )
+% python3 WikiCrawler.py